Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs/get-started-vwrs-web.md

 - **Coordinate with Macrometa Personnel:** Engage with Macrometa personnel to obtain necessary credentials and access rights.
 - **Plan Your Waiting Room:** Determine the appropriate [queue type](../queue-types.md) for your needs, decide which URLs will incorporate the waiting room, and consider whether priority handling is necessary.
-- **Collect Information:** Gather all required information, such as domain details and traffic expectations, to streamline the setup process.
+- **Collect Information:** Gather all required information, such as waiting room details and traffic expectations, to streamline the setup process.

 ## Set Up the Waiting Room